jstetich/LCWMD_Monitoring_sum/README.md

 we can back into thresholds based on research on thermal tolerance of brook trout in streams.
-A study from Michigan and Wisconsin, showed that trout are found in streams with daily mean water temperatures as high as 25.3°C, but only if the period of exceedence of that daily average temperature is short – only one day.
+A study from Michigan and Wisconsin, showed that trout are found in streams with daily mean water temperatures as high as 25.3°C, but only if the period of exceedance of that daily average temperature is short – only one day.
 Similarly, the one day daily maximum temperature above which trout were never found was 27.6°C. That generates two temperature criteria, one for daily averages, and one for daily maximums.